Tennessee Titans vs. Houston Texans NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Tennessee's games this year have hit the over on seven of 16 set point totals (43.8%).

-- Tennessee is 7-0 against the spread and 7-0 overall in games when it scores more than 26.5 points.
+- Tennessee is 7-0 against the spread and 7-0 overall this season when the team notches more than 26.5 points.

-- Tennessee is 1-2 against the spread and 1-2 overall when the team piles up more than 383.1 yards.
+- When Tennessee picks up over 383.1 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Titans have 25 giveaways this season, while the Texans have 25 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Texans.